St. Louis Blues: Hockey in St. Louis before 1967

 Following further contraction, the league stabilized at six teams after 1942.
 During this period, the NHL rebuffed attempts at further expansion.
 Eventually, the St. Louis Arena came under the control of the owners of the Chicago Black Hawks.
-The Black Hawks treated St. Louis as a secondary market, placing minor league affiliates there and even playing a few NHL games in St. Louis during the 1950's while the team still struggled to sell tickets at Chicago Stadium.
+The Black Hawks treated St. Louis as a secondary market, placing minor league affiliates there and even playing a few NHL games in St. Louis during the 1950s while the team still struggled to sell tickets at Chicago Stadium.